 All Posts

-January visa bulletin stayed the same as December 2024.
-USCIS determined that for January 2024, applicants in all family-sponsored preference categories and all employment-based preference categories must use the Dates for Filing chart.
-According to the January 2024 visa bulletin, the priority date for the Second preference (F2A) – spouses and children (unmarried and under 21 years of age) of…
+The March visa bulletin introduced slight changes compared to February 2025.
+USCIS announced that for March 2025, applicants in all family-sponsored preference categories must use the Dates for Filing chart, while those in employment-based preference categories must use the Final Action Dates chart.
+According to the March 2025 visa bulletin, the priority date for the Second Preference (F2A) category—spouses and…

 More info